Outsourcing pricing models: hourly, fixed, dedicated, and managed

 Fixed-price outsourcing fits work with a clear finish line: clean 100 records, upload 40 product pages, build 5 report templates, migrate a spreadsheet, or document a batch of SOPs.

 It fails when the buyer cannot define done.
 Customer support, calendar judgment, sales follow-up, and executive admin work change too often for a clean fixed price.
-The vendor protects margin with change orders, or the team rushes edge cases because the quote was too tight.

 Write acceptance rules first.
 For a reporting project, that might be 5 dashboards, 2 rounds of revisions, source links for every metric, and a final Loom walkthrough.
-If you cannot describe the finished output in one paragraph, use an hourly pilot.
+If you cannot describe the finished result in one paragraph, use an hourly pilot.

 Dedicated staff pricing works when you can manage the role